 - Should I buy Nortel? (in 1997, 2001, and 2005 that seemed to be the only question I was asked), I said, I don’t know.

 - When Google was about to go IPO, folks asked me should they buy into that stock?
 I said, I don’t know.

 - Is it a good time to try to break my Mortgage and renegotiate (when rates were at 12% and when they were down at 4%), I said, I don’t know.

-Do I really not know?
-Am I really that unsophisticated?
+Do I not know?
+Am I that unsophisticated?
 I don’t know!
-However, I do remember giving a dear friend some incredibly bad advice so I choose (for one of the rate times in my life) to keep my big trap shut!
-OK, I must admit for stupid questions I do wade in (i.e. Should I use Pay Day Loan services, NO, NO, NO!), but I only dare to give advice in extreme cases.
+However, I remember giving a dear friend some horrible advice, so I chose (for one of the rare times in my life) to keep my big trap shut!
+OK, I must admit I do wade in (i.e. Should I use Pay Day Loan services, NO, NO, NO!), but I only dare to advise in extreme cases.

 Will I give financial advice to my kids?
-I have in the past when they have asked, but I have also couched a lot of that advice, saying they should be careful with any advice (even from their Dad).
+I have when they have asked in the past, but I have also couched a lot of that advice, saying they should be careful with any advice (even from their Dad).

 Does anybody else out there have a similar story?
 For those who keep inundating me with requests to Guest Post, these are the kind of stories I am interested in (i.e. personal stories of success or failure).